 Research output: Contribution to journal › Article › Academic › peer-review

-The defined location of a stem cell within a niche regulates its fate, behavior and molecular identity via a complex extrinsic regulation far from being fully elucidated yet.
-To explore the molecular characteristics and key components of the aortic microenvironment, where the first hematopoietic stem cells (HSCs) are generated during development, we performed genome-wide RNA tomography sequencing on zebrafish, chicken, mouse and human embryos.
+The defined location of a stem cell within a niche regulates its fate, behavior, and molecular identity via a complex extrinsic regulation that is far from being fully elucidated.
+To explore the molecular characteristics and key components of the aortic microenvironment, where the first hematopoietic stem cells are generated during development, we performed genome-wide RNA tomography sequencing on zebrafish, chicken, mouse, and human embryos.
 The resulting anterior-posterior and dorsal-ventral transcriptional maps provided a powerful resource for exploring genes and regulatory pathways active in the aortic microenvironment.
-By performing inter-species comparative RNA-seq analyses and functional assays, we explored the complexity of the aortic microenvironment landscape and the fine-tuning of various factors interplaying to control HSC generation both in time and space in vivo, including the ligand-receptor couple ADM-RAMP2 and SVEP1.
+By performing interspecies comparative RNA sequencing analyses and functional assays, we explored the complexity of the aortic microenvironment landscape and the fine-tuning of various factors interacting to control hematopoietic stem cell generation, both in time and space in vivo, including the ligand-receptor couple ADM-RAMP2 and SVEP1.
 Understanding the regulatory function of the local environment will pave the way for improved stem cell production in vitro and clinical cell therapy.

 |Number of pages||25|